MiniLiner

-Miniliner S.r.L., trading as MiniLiner was a cargo airline based in Bergamo, Italy.
+Miniliner S.r.L., trading as MiniLiner, was a cargo airline based in Bergamo, Italy.
 It operated scheduled and ad hoc cargo services.
 Its main base is Orio al Serio Airport.
 Its license was suspended on 31 January 2015.

 History

-On 31 January 2015, the Italian authorities revoked the company's air operator's certificate due to its financial situation.
+On 31 January 2015, Italian authorities revoked the company's air operator's certificate due to its financial situation.
 MiniLiner can therefore no longer operate any flights until further notice.

 Fleet

 The MiniLiner historical fleet includes the following aircraft: